What is a Roth solo 401(k)?

 Who’s eligible to contribute to a Roth solo 401(k)?

-Anyone who is eligible to sponsor their own solo 401(k) plan can contribute.
-A self-employed 401(k) plan may be appropriate for sole proprietors and other small businesses that have no eligible employees other than owners and spouses of the owners.
-Individuals with corporations (Corp.), limited liability corporations (LLC), and partnerships may also be able to establish a self-employed 401(k), provided there are no common law employees of the business.
+Anyone who's eligible to sponsor their own solo 401(k) plan can contribute.
+A solo 401(k) plan may be appropriate for sole proprietors and other small businesses that have no eligible employees other than owners and spouses of the owners.
+Individuals with corporations, limited liability corporations (LLCs), and partnerships may also be able to establish a solo 401(k), provided there are no common law employees of the business.

-Individuals eligible for a self-employed 401(k) can opt to make Roth contributions if the plan allows, and to do so they will need a separate account: the Roth 401(k).
+Individuals eligible for a solo 401(k) can opt to make Roth contributions, if the plan allows.
+To do so, they'll need a separate account: a Roth 401(k).

 Solo 401(k) contribution limits